wingel/tek-11801-11802-csa803-tools/README.md

 extract data from the different memories and print it to the screen, that is RS232, and parse the results and dump it to file.

-The extraction process is slow and will take hours to finish.
-Be patient.
+The extraction process is slow and will take about 12 hours to finish.
+Be patient

 When the process is finished a directory wit EPROM and NVRAM images for the mainframe will have been created.
 The name of the directory